 While such programs can be useful in a time of need, it is important to weigh the long-term ramifications.
 Often, you still accrue interest during these periods, causing your debt to compound.

 Even with revised budgeting and expense cuts, you may still face a gap between your income and expenses.
-Identifying ways to supplement your income during unemployment or access additional funds can help bridge that gap while minimizing long-term damage to your finances.
+Identifying ways to supplement your income during unemployment or access additional funds can help bridge that gap and assist in minimizing long-term damage to your finances.

 If your income drops significantly in the year of your job loss, you may find yourself in a lower tax bracket than usual.
 This creates a unique opportunity for a tax-efficient Roth conversion, where you move funds from a traditional IRA or 401(k) into a Roth IRA.
 If properly executed, this approach may allow you to pay lower taxes on the conversion than you otherwise would when the funds are withdrawn in the future in a higher income year.